llamdodev/backend-challenge/README.md

 This repository is a first touch at a backend service to serve the data for Waldo.

-We describe the needs of a client of this API, and you should write the proper service for it, by implementing all the different endpoints below.
+We describe the needs of a client of this API.
+Your goal is to write the service, by implementing all the endpoints described below.

 Questions are always welcome at developers@waldo.io